ENSpunks/LLC/Introduction.md

 <b>Bridge IRL Businesses Onchain:</b>

-Businesses are more acutely aware of legal and regulatory considerations of transacting online.
-Can a business begin accepting cryptocurrency in exchange for goods/services?
-How does a business take legal title and manage digital assets?
-TOKENIZATION LLC provides the legal vehicle an existing IRL business can own that memorializes and codifies the business activities and assets onchain.
-This also creates an additional layer of limited liability protections between the existing IRL business and their onchain activities.
+Businesses are more acutely aware of legal and regulatory considerations of accepting cryptocurrency and owning self-custodied digital assets.
+TOKENIZATION LLC can provide any real world business a seperate LLC, as a wholly owned subsidary, integrated into ENS to create limited liability protections between the legal entity operating in the real world and the business operations onchain using the ENS.

 <b>Legal Personhood and Right to Contract:</b>